As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Welcome & Acknowledgement of Country

-Wayne Herbert LEAD Disability Services
+Wayne Herbert Director of Progress and Property, LEAD Disability Services

 Elly Desmarchelier Speaker, writer, event facilitator and disability rights advocate